-Staff should be familiar with the contents of Working Together to Safeguard Children 2019, Keeping Children Safe in Education 2020 and the definition of sexual abuse.
+Staff should be familiar with the contents of Working Together to Safeguard Children 2018, Keeping Children Safe in Education 2021 including Online Safety and the definition of sexual abuse.
 Staff are required to complete Safeguarding and Child Protection courses with annual refresher courses/ seminars provided by the school.